 i) Sales processes will be made more efficient

 Imagine your sales lead is going to make a presentation to potential clients.
 Instead of carrying slides or PowerPoint presentations, the salesperson can have data shared with the client in real time through Google Glass.
-The output information can be in form of rich data that may include everything needed to close a sale; from historical graphs to real-time data projections based on different variables.
+The output information can be in the form of rich data that may include everything needed to close a sale--from historical graphs to real-time data projections based on different variables.

 ii) Glass will enable hands-free working

 Warehouse or manufacturing plant tasks can be integrated on Glass through third party apps to allow employees to do their work hands-free.
 For example, employees can keep track of manufacturing schedules, inventory changes, bills of lading, and so on through automated reminders on Glass.
 Accurate forecasts and automated reminders will ensure all plant activities are known in advance for planning and execution.

 iii) Efficiency and accuracy in daily tasks will be improved.